Protecting quantum correlations of negative quantum states using weak measurement under non-Markovian noise: Protecting quantum correlations and universal quantum teleportation protocols under the non-Markovian AD and RTN channels using WM and QMR

 \subsubsection{Steering}

 The concept of steering was established in \cite{schrodinger1935discussion, schrodinger1936probability}.
 If Alice and Bob share an entangled pair, Alice can remotely steer Bob's state by performing measurements exclusively on her half of the system.
 This type of quantum correlation is referred to as steering or EPR steering.
 It lies between the Bell non-locality \cite{brunner2014bell} and entanglement \cite{horodecki2009quantum}.
 It is also a resource of quantum teleportation \cite{fan2022quantum}.
-By taking into consideration the amount by which a steering inequality is maximally violated, we can determine the degree of steerability of a particular quantum state \cite{costa2016quantification}.
+By considering how much a steering inequality is maximally violated, we can determine the degree of steerability of a particular quantum state \cite{costa2016quantification}.
 For two-qubit systems, the steering formula is given as,